-In just a few hours, you will be toasting; saying goodbye to 2014 and welcoming 2015.
+In just a few hours, you will be toasting; saying goodbye to one year and welcoming another.

 This New Year’s Eve tradition is all about the toast, the toast; it’s all about the toast….